bangconghuynh/qsym2/README.md

 This method is currently able to perform symmetry analysis of:
 - Slater determinants,
-- Hartree--Fock or Kohn--Sham molecular orbitals,
+- Hartree&ndash;Fock or Kohn&ndash;Sham molecular orbitals,
 - vibrational coordinates, and
 - one-electron densities